spryker/spryker-docs/docs/dg/dev/acp/sccos-dependencies-required-for-the-acp.md

 #### ACP modules

 Starting with the Spryker product release [202311.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202311.0/release-notes-202311.0.html), the ACP catalog is included by default in the Spryker Cloud Commerce OS product.
-However, you should still make sure that your Spryker project uses the latest versions of the following modules:
+However, make sure that your Spryker project uses the latest versions of the following modules:

 * `spryker/app-catalog-gui: ^1.4.1` or later
 * `spryker/message-broker: ^1.10.0` or later